Thessaloniki: The Historic Metropolis at the Heart of Macedonia

 The Galley Palace

-The Palace of Galerius, located near the Arch of Galerius, is one of the largest imperial complexes of the Roman Empire.
+The Palace of Galerius, located near the Arch of Galerius, is one of the largest imperial complexes in the Roman Empire.
 Although partially destroyed, it remains one of the city’s most important archaeological sites.
-The palace served as the administrative and residential center of Emperor Galerius.
+The palace served as the administrative and residential center for Emperor Galerius.
 It features magnificent rooms and detailed mosaics, testifying to the splendor of the period.

 Discover Thessaloniki's thriving cultural life